Rich-Harris/vlq/README.md

 vlq.decode( '2H' ); // [ 123 ]
 vlq.decode( '2HwcqxB' ); // [ 123, 456, 789 ]
 ```

+## Limitations

+Since JavaScript bitwise operators work on 32 bit integers, the maximum value this library can handle is 2^30 - 1, or 1073741823.

 ## Using vlq.js with sourcemaps